boxtobox-nelly21/printf/README.md

 # 0x11.
 C - printf
 * This is our own `printf` function.
-  Project to be done in teams of 2 people (your team: Nelson Otieno, Rehema Mwandembo)
+  This project has been by Nelson Otieno and Rehema Mwandembo.

 ## Authorized functions and macros
 * write (man 2 write)